Map styles | Mobile SDK | 2GIS Documentation

 var mapOptions = MapOptions.default

-// Name of the light theme.
+// Name of the light theme in the style

 let lightTheme: Theme = "day"

-// Name of the dark theme.
+// Name of the dark theme in the style

 let darkTheme: Theme = "night"